Nameless Rumia's Wiki

 font-family: 'MS PGothic', 'MS Pゴシック', Mona, 'MS PGothic AA', IPAMonaPGothic, 'IPA モナー Pゴシック', sans-serif;

-If you have the power to upload font files to your website, you could upload the one of the AAHub Fonts as a fallback, add the CSS they provide, then add the font name to “font-family” in the above CSS code.
+If you have the power to upload font files to your website, you could upload the one of the AAHub Fonts as a fallback, then add the CSS they provide or add the font name to 'font-family' in the above code.

 MS PGothic / Mona Font

-The AAHub, maintained by the "AAHub Developer" (aahub開発者, AAHub Kaihatsu-sha), provides a completely new set of AA-compatible fonts and tools.
-One major difference with their fonts is that most of them don't break when you zoom in too much, unlike the old fonts.
-It isn't clear if these fonts are curated by a single person or multiple people under a single name.
+The AAHub, led by its developer, provides an updated set of AA-compatible fonts and tools.
+The major difference with these fonts is that most of them don't break if you zoom in too far, unlike the older fonts.

 Font name File size Additional notes